 55. Inability to make a strong decision

-When couples can’t reach an agreement, in major decisions and even in little ones, problems arise.
+When couples can’t reach an agreement, on major decisions and little ones, problems may arise.

-What to do: If you have trouble reaching an agreement with your spouse, check the following things; your methods of communication (perhaps you should listen and seek to understand more or view things from the other person’s perspective), the consequences of all the options available and what will be best for your marriage.
+What to do: If you have trouble reaching an agreement with your spouse all the time, check the following things: your methods of communication (perhaps you should listen and seek to understand or view things from the other person’s perspective), the consequences of all the options available and what will be best for your marriage.

 56. Fanning the flames of past relationships